apptentive/apptentive-trigger-io/README.md

 		}
     );

-You can also listen for our `ATMessageCenterUnreadCountChangedNotification` notification by adding the following:
+You can also listen for our `ATMessageCenterUnreadCountChangedNotification` notification:

     forge.apptentive.unreadMessageCountChanged.addListener(function () {
         alert("New Apptentive unread messages!");